RedHatEMEA/jdg-lab/README.md

 ### Configuring a Replicated Cache

+ In a replicated cache all nodes in a cluster hold all keys i.e. if a key exists on one nodes, it will also exist on all other nodes.
 We will use the *clustered_tcp.xml* file as a template to create a replicated cache that can be consumed by the Football Manager Client utilized in the previous section.
 Perform the following:

 1. In the same configuration directory, make a copy of clustered_tcp.xml and name it clustered_replicated.xml
 2. Remove the following 'clustered' cache container from the infinispan-server-core subsystem: